UK needs new accounting rules for banks - BoE's Haldane

 International Financial Reporting Standards (IFRS), which set accounting methodology, give a "hit and miss" view of the solvency of banks, Andrew Haldane wrote in this month's edition of the accountancy and business magazine Economia.

-Haldane, the Bank's executive director for financial stability, said Britain's accounting rules were so badly flawed that getting an accurate view of a bank's assets was like trying to "pin the tail on a boisterous donkey".
+Haldane, the Bank of England's executive director for financial stability, said Britain's accounting rules were so badly flawed that getting an accurate view of a bank's assets was like trying to "pin the tail on a boisterous donkey".

 He said the uncertainty brought about by the financial crisis showed that the "flighty liabilities and uncertain assets" of banks made for a fragile mix.